-Short: (1944) Careless driver Joe Doakes finds himself in a heavenly courtroom, on trial for his vehicular misdeeds.
+Short: (1944) Careless New Jersey driver Joe Doakes finds himself in a heavenly courtroom, on trial for his vehicular misdeeds.
 His guardian angel is his only defense.

 Movie: (1955) Two scientist couples are sent to investigate a mysterious new planet and are menaced by snakes, gators, giant bugs and other scary process shots.